drderuiter/example-pyproject/README.md

 # example-pyproject
-A simple project in Python for illustrative purposes
+A simple project in Python for illustrative purposes.